Dentistry is a profession built on precision, care, and service. It is also, quite honestly, a high-pressure environment.

 - Your ability to problem-solve calmly decreases

 And if that state becomes your default, it starts to affect everything.
+The stress compounds, one stressful moment carries into the next patient, and chronic tension starts to become part of the culture.

-🫁 Why breathwork matters in a dental practice
+Why breathwork matters in a dental practice

+Breathwork can sound abstract until you understand what it is really doing.
 At its core, breathwork helps regulate the nervous system.
 It can shift you from stress activation toward a calmer state where you can think clearly, communicate better, and be more present.

+This is useful for dentists, hygienists, and assistants.
 And it is useful for patients too.

-That is why simple prompts can make such a difference.
-A hygienist asking, “Are you breathing?” may sound small, but it can be a powerful reset.
+Anyone who has ever sat in a dental chair with anxiety knows how quickly the body can tense up.
+A hygienist asking, "Are you breathing?" may sound small, but it can be a powerful reset.
 A patient focusing on their breath can reduce tension and make the whole appointment easier for everyone.

 There are other grounding techniques too.
 Some practitioners have patients hold something tangible.
 Others ask them to focus on their feet or wiggle their toes.
 These sensory cues redirect attention and help pull the mind away from anxious anticipation.

-🌅 Start the day differently and you change the whole day
+Start the day differently and you change the whole day

 Stress management in dentistry does not begin with the first patient.
 It begins when you wake up.

 Pay attention to your thoughts first thing in the morning.
-Ask yourself a simple question:
+Ask yourself a simple question: Is this a thought I want to carry with me all day?

 If the answer is no, shift.
 Move into gratitude.
 It does not have to be deep or dramatic.
 It can be as simple as being grateful for the sunlight, the rain, your coffee, your family, or the opportunity to serve people well today.

-Before the office gets loud, before the schedule takes over, before your phone starts dictating your emotional pace, take a minute or two to regulate.
+Then check your breathing.
+Before the office gets loud, before the schedule takes over, take a minute or two to regulate.

 A simple option is box breathing: